 For years, the Chase Sapphire Preferred Credit Card has been the No. 1 credit card that I’ve recommended for those starting out in the points and miles world.
 This is a great card for those who want a credit card that will help them earn points towards free travel at some point in the near future, but are not sure exactly where yet.
 This is ultimately a great flexible card with an amazing welcome offer, so a perfect card for those looking to dip their toes in the points and miles games or for those looking to increase their Ultimate Reward point balance.
 It is also a highly recommended card for families.

 Earning Chase Ultimate Reward Points

 With this card, you’ll receive 2x points on both dining and travel (including airfare, hotel, car rentals, cruises, etc.).
 With all other purchases you’ll receive 1x point.
+Additionally, you’ll earn 5x points on Lyft rides through March 2022 and 2x points on grocery purchases (up to $1,000 per month) through April 30, 2021.
 While there are some other cards that will earn you more in these categories, such as the Chase Sapphire Reserve Credit Card, the annual fee is significantly more expensive.

 Redeeming Chase Ultimate Reward Point